 - 17.1 The parties agree to use reasonable efforts to resolve disputes that may arise between the parties out of or in connection with this Agreement, or in relation to the Acts. - 17.2 In the event of any such dispute between the parties, the parties may each identify a representative for the purpose of dispute resolution.
 If the representatives are unable to resolve the dispute within a reasonable time, the parties may agree to refer the dispute to a single mediator or to a three-member mediation panel jointly selected by the parties.
 In the case of a three-member mediation panel, each of the parties shall select one member and the third member shall be a neutral member jointly selected by the parties.
 Any recommendation of the mediator(s) for resolution of the dispute will not be binding on a party without its consent.
-If the parties are unable to resolve the dispute, the parties may agree to resolve the dispute by arbitration pursuant to the Arbitration Act, 1991.
+If the parties do not accept the recommendation of the mediator(s), and the parties are unable to resolve the dispute, the parties may agree to resolve the dispute by arbitration pursuant to the Arbitration Act, 1991.